MakotoIchinose/makotoichinose.github.io/sns.md

     - supporting DEI virtue signaling
     - supporting double standard hate speech
 - unable to behave like a functioning adult
-    - mental condition is not an excuse to be a jerk
+    - TIP: Mental condition is not an excuse to be a jerk
 - unable to separate fiction from reality

 ## Interests